ianthropos88/awscloud_web_app_Ch.1/README.md

 On the Regulatory Document, we did not have a tool.
 On the transport documentation we had a tool, however, we faced accuracy issues with it.
 In case of the bag print, a project was pulled together but still some countries were kept out of scope.

-In a similar case, few regulatory information were recorded from Jan 2020, but we knew that, not all the cases were registered and they were only reported by emails.
+In a similar case, few regulatory information were recorded, but we knew that, not all the cases were registered and they were only reported by emails.

 #### ✔️ Objectives ####

 -> How we are trying to solve it!

 Create a highly scalable Web App with a distributed relational database, where all the concerned teams can find the right information related to the Regulatory information to request, bag layout, and the transport documentation.
-All the information needed to be related to the Initial Article Number and it must have been able to track when the changes were done.
+All the information needed to be related to the Initial Article Number and it must be able to track when the changes were done.

 #### ✔️ Deliverables ####